-I’ve been a mate before, although not on a salmon boat, and I know that what the clients leave behind is often the best part of the fish.
+I’ve been a mate before, and I know that what the clients leave behind is often the best part of the fish.
 In no case is this more stark than with salmon collars.

 What is a fish collar?
 It is the part of the fish behind the head and gills that extends to where you sliced off the fillet.
 It includes the pectoral fins.
 If you’ve ever eaten hamachi kama at a sushi restaurant, that’s the collar from a yellowtail jack.

 Why bother with it?
 Well, it is insanely rich, meaty and just plain fun to eat.
 Lots of rich, fatty meat nestles in pockets around the fins, and then you get some regular meat at the top of the collar that you missed with the fillet knife.
 In all honesty, I’d rather eat collars than the regular fillets.